-We recommend a change of PI in the following situations if the PI is away on extended leave for more than four months:
+As the PI should have sufficient time to properly conduct and supervise the clinical trial, we recommend a change of PI if the PI is away on extended leave for more than four months.

 It would be recommended to complete an end date for all study staff on the current Signature Sheet, and complete a new Signature Sheet for all study staff to be authorised by the new PI.

-An investigator, who is a qualified physician, is responsible for the medical or dental care given to the subject and for all trial-related medical or dental decisions made on behalf of the subjects.
+The PI must ensure that an investigator, who is a qualified practitioner, is responsible for the medical or dental care given to the trial participants and for all trial-related medical or dental decisions made on behalf of the trial participants.
 Examples of these decisions include the following:

 - Confirming trial participant eligibility